 Everything You Need to Know About Peaches

-Peaches are reminiscent of summer no matter what time of the year you enjoy them!
-Their unique fuzzy skin and soft sweet flesh distinguish them from their relative – nectarines.
+Peaches are reminiscent of summer no matter what time of the year you enjoy them.
+Their unique, fuzzy skin and soft, sweet flesh distinguishes them from their cousin the nectarine.

 Peaches are often seen in crisps, cobblers and pies, but remember that peaches are delicious in more than just dessert recipes.
 Try tossing them in a salad for a lovely addition of colour, taste and texture.
-You could also try them lightly grilled or add them to your favourite barbecue sauce.
+You can also enjoy them lightly grilled or blended into your favourite barbecue sauce.